codesharedot/nexo-price-gnome-ticket/README.md

-# aeternity price gnome ticket
+# nexo price gnome ticket

-Gnome 3 desktop ticker for aeternity price with Python and argos.
-Rename to aeternity.1r.60s.py and put in ~/.config/argos
+Gnome 3 desktop ticker for nexo price with Python and argos.
+Rename to nexo.1r.60s.py and put in ~/.config/argos

 https://pythonbasics.org